Who we are

 The Florida High School Athletic Association (FHSAA) is committed to this ideal, and to the belief that a quality education does not begin or end in the classroom.

-The FHSAA sponsors championship programs through which 131 teams and more than 1,000 student-athletes are crowned state champions in 30 sports each year.
-Through participation in these athletic programs, nearly 800,000 students annually are extended opportunities to receive lessons in leadership, sportsmanship and citizenship . . . lessons not normally taught in the classroom.
+The FHSAA sponsors over 3,600 championship series games through which 141 teams, and 294 individuals are crowned state champions in 32 sports each year.
+Over 2,000 student athletes each year experience winning a championship.
+Through participation in these athletic programs, over 800,000 students annually are extended opportunities to receive lessons in leadership, sportsmanship and citizenship.

 The Florida High School Athletic Association . . . building leaders through teamwork, sportsmanship and citizenship.